Tips for coping with attachment disorders in foster children

 As a foster parent, dealing with attachment issues experienced by children in care can be challenging.
 Covering what an attachment disorder is to helpful tips for coping with it, our guide will provide help, support and advice for foster carers who are taking care of young children exhibiting signs, or who are already diagnosed with, attachment disorders.

-What is attachment disorder?
+What is an attachment disorder?

 Attachment disorders are described as psychiatric illnesses that can develop in young children, toddlers or teenagers who struggle to develop emotional attachments to others.
 Many children with attachment issues have had severe problems in their early relationships.
 For example, they may have suffered abuse, neglect or abandonment.
 There are two types of attachment disorder: